Tips and tools: Costco’s Kirkland play, CIA elicitation tricks, and what it’s like to be someone else

 What it’s like to be… someone else entirely

-Finally, for your next podcast walk: What It’s Like To Be…, hosted by Dan Heath, takes you inside unusual professions, from prison wardens to aircraft carrier captains, from barmen in Dublin to Christmas tree farmers.
+For your next podcast walk: What It’s Like To Be… takes you inside unusual professions.
+Hosted by Dan Heath, you’ll get to meet everyone from prison wardens to aircraft carrier captains, barmen in Dublin to Christmas tree farmers.

 It’s a fun listen, but also a gentle reminder for copywriters and marketers: every audience has its own insider language, hopes, and fears.
 Understanding that context is the key to persuasion.